fpaupier/sidecar-pattern_tf-serving/README.md

 This repository illustrates the [sidecar container design pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/sidecar) applied to [tensorflow serving](https://www.tensorflow.org/serving/) to automatically pull new model versions from a storage bucket.

 ## Gist
-The goal of this pattern is to use a vanilla tensorflow-serving container coupled with a sidecar container polling a storage for new models to serve.
-When a model is pushed on the storage, it is downloaded, decompressed and moved to the directory used by tensorflow serving to load models.
+The goal of this pattern is to use a vanilla tensorflow-serving container coupled with a sidecar container polling a storage for new versions of a models.

+When a new version of the model is pushed in  the storage, it is downloaded, decompressed and moved to the directory used by tensorflow serving to load models.
-Then, tensorflow serving automatically load the new model, serves it and gracefully terminate the serving of the previous model.
+Then, tensorflow serving automatically load the new version, serves it and gracefully terminate the serving of the previous version.

 ![Model overview](assets/overview.png)